History of the Perthshire Patons

 Thomas Mooney

-Thomas and his wife Mary Ann were Calum's and Jamie's five times great grandparents.
+Thomas and his wife Mary Ann McCaul were Calum's, Jamie's and Pippa's five times great grandparents.

-Daughter of Thomas MOONEY and Mary Ann (UNKNOWN):
+Children of Thomas MOONEY and Mary Ann McCAUL:

 Teresa Mooney